-Casualty insurance related to workers' compensation, general liability and automobile insurance coverage is provided through an independent insure.
+Casualty insurance related to workers' compensation, general liability and automobile insurance coverage is provided through an independent insurer.
 Prior to October 2, 2002, the first \$1 million of coverage was reinsured by an insurance subsidiary of TWC.
-Effective October 2, 2002, the Company established a new insurance program with a \$1 million deductible per occurrence with an independent insure.
+The Company recognized and paid insurance premiums expense related to this program with TWC of \$17.8 million, \$22.0 million and \$13.6 million, respectively, for each of the fiscal years ended December 29, 2002, December 30, 2001 and December 31, 2000.
+Effective October 2, 2002, the Company established a new insurance program with a \$1 million deductible per occurrence with an independent insurer.
 The insurance program consists of primary and excess insurance coverage.
 The primary general liability coverage has a \$5 million limit per occurrence with a \$20 million general aggregate limit and a \$1 million deductible.
 The primary automobile coverage has a \$5 million limit per occurrence with a \$1 million deductible and the primary worker's compensation limits are based on state statutes and contain a \$1 million deductible.
 The excess coverage has a \$50 million limit per occurrence and in the aggregate.
 The Company believes such limits are adequate to insure against the various liability risks of its business.
-The Company is self-insured for employment claims and medical malpractice.
-There can be no assurance that the Company will be able to obtain or maintain insurance levels as required by its contracts.

-Because the policy is a high deductible policy, losses are recorded as reported and provision is made to cover losses incurred but not reported.
-Loss reserves are undiscounted and are computed based on independent actuarial studies.
+Because the new policy is a high deductible policy, losses are recorded as reported and provision is made to cover losses incurred but not reported.
+Loss reserves are undiscounted and are computed based on actuarial estimates.
+Prior to the establishment of the new high deductible policy, the Company had not recognized any expense related to self-insurance.
+The Company recognized approximately \$3.0 million of self-insurance expense for estimated losses related to the high deductible policy during the fourth quarter of fiscal 2002 as a result of establishing the high deductible policy on October 2, 2002.